mconati/armour-dev/README.md

 ## License

 `ARMOUR` is released under a [GNU license](https://github.com/roahmlab/armour-dev/blob/main/LICENSE).
 For a list of all code/library dependencies, please check dependency section.
 For a closed-source version of `ARMOUR` for commercial purpose, please contact the authors.
-(TODO: Maybe not this type of license)

 An overview of the theoretical and implementation details has been published in arxiv.
 <!---(If you use `ARMOUR` in an academic work, please cite using the following BibTex entry (TODO: fill in reference to our paper)-->